University of Minnesota heads federal COVID-19 antibody trial

 Each antibody therapy submitted to the ACTIV program will be studied in a blinded trial of 1,000 patients — half of whom will receive the therapy and half of whom will receive non-medicating placebos for comparison.

-Neaton said an advantage of the large group approach is that studies of different therapies can share patients in the placebo comparison group, which will hasten results amid a pandemic that has caused 65,716 known infections and 1,712 deaths in Minnesota alone.
+Neaton said an advantage of the large group approach is that studies of different therapies can share patients in the placebo comparison group, which will hasten results amid a pandemic that has caused 65,716 known infections and 1,712 deaths in Minnesota.

 Recruitment has been a challenge in other studies of COVID-19 therapies using smaller hospital networks.
 The U and Hennepin Healthcare also are leading two clinical trials of losartan, ordinarily used to manage blood pressure, against COVID-19.